How to Turn Off an Android Phone (All Methods Explained)

 Steps:

-- Activate the Assistant: Say “Hey Google” or “Hi Bixby.”
+- Activate the Assistant: Say “Hey Google, turn off my phone.” or “Hi Bixby.”

-- Command to Shutdown: “Turn off my phone” or “Power off my device.”
+- Command to shut down: “OK Google, turn off my phone” or “Google, power off my phone.”

 - Follow Any Prompts: Confirm when prompted